Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Introduction

 with real-valued initial data $\left( u^0, u^1 \right) \in H_0^1(\Omega) \times L^2(\Omega)$.
 If $\partial \Omega = \emptyset$, then the Dirichlet boundary condition can be removed.
-The local Cauchy theory for (\ref{eq_NLKG}) is well-known.
+The local Cauchy theory for (\ref{eq_NLKG}) is well-known, and is given in Theorem \ref{thm_existence_nL_waves}.
 We say that $u \in H_0^1(\Omega)$ is a stationary solution of (\ref{eq_NLKG}) if $u$ is the solution of (\ref{eq_NLKG}) with initial data $(u, 0)$ and if $u$ is time-independent.
 If $s f(s) \leq 0$ for $s \in \mathbb{R}$, then (\ref{eq_NLKG}) is said to be defocusing.
 In this case, solutions of (\ref{eq_NLKG}) are globally defined, and the only stationary solution is $0$.
-Conversely, if $s f(s) \geq 0$ for $s \in \mathbb{R}$, then (\ref{eq_NLKG}) is said to be focusing, and blow-up solutions and non-zero stationary solutions exist (see, for example, \cite{Payne-Sattinger}).
+If $s f(s) \geq 0$ for $s \in \mathbb{R}$, then (\ref{eq_NLKG}) is said to be focusing, and blow-up solutions and non-zero stationary solutions may exist (see, for example, \cite{Payne-Sattinger}).
+In this article, we make no assumption on the sign of $f$.

-Consider $T > 0$, $a \in \mathscr{C}^\infty(\Omega, \mathbb{R})$ and $(\mathsf{u}^0, \mathsf{u}^1) \in H_0^1(\Omega) \times L^2(\Omega)$ such that the solution $\mathsf{u}$ of (\ref{eq_NLKG}) with initial data $(\mathsf{u}^0, \mathsf{u}^1)$ exists on the interval $[0, T]$.
+Consider $T > 0$, $a \in \mathscr{C}^\infty(\Omega, \mathbb{R})$ and $(\mathbf{u}^0, \mathbf{u}^1) \in H_0^1(\Omega) \times L^2(\Omega)$ such that the solution $\mathbf{u}$ of (\ref{eq_NLKG}) with initial data $(\mathbf{u}^0, \mathbf{u}^1)$ exists on the interval $[0, T]$.

-\begin{defn}[Local controllability around $\mathsf{u}$ at time $T$] We say that local controllability around $\mathsf{u}$ at time $T$ holds if there exists $\delta > 0$ such that for all $\left( u^0, u^1 \right) \in H_0^1(\Omega) \times L^2(\Omega)$ satisfying
+\begin{defn}[Local controllability around $\mathbf{u}$ at time $T$] We say that local controllability around $\mathbf{u}$ at time $T$ holds if there exists $\delta > 0$ such that for all $\left( u^0, u^1 \right) \in H_0^1(\Omega) \times L^2(\Omega)$ satisfying

 there exists $g \in L^1((0, T), L^2(\Omega))$ such that the solution $u$ of